Safe House Case Study

 One of the hero shots involved the full CG replacement of a van, which allowed for a faster and more violent collision.

 The assets team was responsible for creating the CG van, which was built from scratch and involved a high level of input from lighting and FX.
-In this shot, 80% of the original plate was replaced, all close to camera and integrated seamlessly with the original scene.
+In this shot, 80% of the original plate was replaced, all close to the camera and integrated seamlessly with the original scene.

 FX also had a blast with vehicle explosions, where their brief was to heighten the intensity with added engine parts and glass.